Coding Agent Log To Blog Post

 How it appeared in the blog post:

-This is a level of creative direction AI can't do on its own.
+An AI cannot provide this creative direction on its own.
 It can't "feel" the music.
 It needs a human to provide the keyframe.

-Developers want real details.
-The history log shows the steps I took.
-When explaining how I gave the AI context for the video, I could show the exact tool call from the transcript.
+Developers want details.
+The history log shows the exact steps I took.
+To explain how I gave the AI context for the video, I show the tool call from the transcript.

 From the AI Chat Log: